-Known for its campy jokes and country themed skits, "Hee Haw" was an American television staple, running for over 20 years on CBS.
+Known for its campy jokes and country-themed skits, "Hee Haw" was an American television staple, running for over 20 years on CBS and in syndication.
+Reruns have been airing since 2008.
 While the variety show, which first aired in 1969, was inspired by Rowan & Martin's Laugh-In, it was focused on country music and rural culture and became one of the most beloved TV shows of all time.

 Hee Haw was also notable for featuring "Hee Haw Honeys" who wore farmer's daughter garb and mini dresses, as well as for having Playboy Playmate Barbi Benton as a cast member.

-The main thing that set the show apart though was the country music and all of the notable stars and acts that appeared over the show's run.
+The main thing that set the show apart, though, was the country music and all of the notable stars and acts that appeared over the show's run.
 Loretta Lynn, Roy Rogers, Johnny Cash, Dolly Parton, Garth Brooks, Conway Twitty, George Jones, George Lindsey, Merle Haggard, Tammy Wynette, Archie Campbell, Gordie Tapp, and Misty Rowe all appeared on the variety show.
 Hee Haw featured some of the most legendary acts in country music.
+Some of the cast members like Lulu Roman even had their own separate musical careers.

-After a 20 year run of success, many of the show's main acts, cast members and recurring guest stars have passed on.
+After a 20 year run of success, many of the show's leading acts, cast members, and recurring guest stars have passed on.
 We've rounded up some of the audience favorites with updates on where they ended up after their time on the country music-inspired variety show.

 Clark was the main host of the popular variety show for 293 episodes.
 Following the success of "Hee Haw", he became a member of the Grand Ole Opry and was inducted into the Country Music Hall of Fame.
 He passed away in 2018 in his home in Tulsa, Oklahoma.